COVID In New York: Cuomo Says It's Possible NYC Schools Could Reopen Even If Positivity Rate Stays Above 3%

 “Thats not good news.
 I’ll tell you that.
 We’ve already suffered at least a 70% loss since last year,” said Gaja, owner of the Phunky Elephant Gastro Pub.

 “We’ll probably have to shut down.
-Obviously, we’re gonna try to get by with whatever we can,” added Chrissy Viola of The Richmond.
+Obviously, we’ll try try to get by with whatever we can,” added Chrissy Viola of The Richmond.

-“There’s not many restaurants that are going to survive this,” said Vinium manager Roberto Hernandez.
+“There’s not many restaurants that are going to survive all of this,” said Vinium manager Roberto Hernandez.

 New York City public schools are currently closed, because the infection rate seven-day average is 3.09%, but Cuomo said if the seven-day average stays above 3% for 10 days, by law the state takes control over city schools.
 The governor said if that does happen he will allow schools to reopen, if they agree to COVID-19 testing requirements.